Jeffrey-Joan/OneMinSketch/README.md

 - To test out this modified sketch we run several experiments

 ## Experiment
-- We test our custom sketch against the min-sketch, and count sketch
+- We test our custom sketch(OneMinSketch) against the min-sketch, and count sketch
 - We also track the performance for various R values(Length of hash array):
   - 2^9 (512)
   - 2^10